9,10-Dihydro-LSD

 9,10-Dihydro-LSD, or 9,10-DH-LSD, also known simply as dihydro-LSD (DH-LSD) or as 9,10-dihydrolysergic acid diethylamide, is a non-hallucinogenic serotonin receptor modulator of the lysergamide family related to lysergic acid diethylamide (LSD).
 It is the analogue of LSD in which the 9,10- double bond in the D ring of the ergoline ring system has been hydrogenated.

 Use and effects

 In spite of its potent serotonin 5-HT_{2A} receptor agonism, 9,10-dihydro-LSD was found to be inactive in terms of psychedelic effects in humans.
 Whereas LSD is active at an oral dose of 1 μg/kg (70 μg for a 70-kg person), 9,10-dihydro-LSD was inactive orally at doses of up to 50 μg/kg (3.5 mg for a 70-kg person).
 As such, 9,10-dihydro-LSD does not produce psychedelic effects at doses of up to 50 times the effective doses of LSD, demonstrating less than 2% of the potency of LSD in this regard.

 Side effects

-Despite lack psychedelic effects, 9,10-dihydro-LSD has nonetheless been reported to produce strong autonomic effects in humans, including nausea, emesis, tachycardia, shivering, polyuria, headache, and paresthesias, at doses of 100 to 200 μg.
+Despite its lack of psychedelic effects, 9,10-dihydro-LSD has nonetheless been reported to produce strong autonomic effects in humans, including nausea, emesis, tachycardia, shivering, polyuria, headache, and paresthesias, at doses of 100 to 200 μg.